adrianorsouza/codeigniter-phpmailer/README.md

 </table>
 ```

-Then set the a new mail message.
+Then set up a new mail message.
 ```PHP
 $data = array(
         "NAME"       => 'Juliet & Romeo',